Rino Anto: Quartz and Mohun Bagan

 After playing two seasons with Salgaocar in the I-League, Anto signed for Quartz of the I-League 2nd Division in their search for promotion to the I-League.
-After not even being able to play in the 2nd Division, Anto joined the Kerala football team that played in the 2013 Santosh Trophy in which he reached the final before losing to Services football team 3–4 on penalties.
+Anto joined the Kerala football team that played in the 2013 Santosh Trophy in which he reached the final before losing to Services football team 3–4 on penalties.

 Then on 5 June 2013 it was reported that Anto, along with Wahid Sali, had signed with Mohun Bagan and thus return to the I-League for the 2013–14 season.
 However, on 24 June 2013, it was reported that Anto had been released from Mohun Bagan, less than 20 days after signing with the club on his second spell as the club could not afford his salary.
 He made no appearances with the club.

 Bengaluru FC

 Then, on 20 July 2013, it was announced during a mega-electric gala at the Bangalore Football Stadium that Anto was a part of the new direct-entry club Bengaluru FC squad, which would participate in the 2013–14 I-League.
 He made his debut for Bengaluru in the club's first ever I-League match on 22 September 2013 against Mohun Bagan at the Bangalore Football Stadium, in which he came on as a substitute for Keegan Pereira in the 71st minute as Bengaluru drew the match 1–1.
 In his debut season with the club, he won the I-League, as the club was declared winner after defeating Dempo.

 The 2015 season started well for Anto, as Bengaluru FC reached the finals of Federation Cup by defeating Sporting Clube de Goa three goals to nil in the semifinal.
 Bengaluru won the final 2–1, as they won their maiden Federation Cup title.
 Anto also featured in the AFC Champions League qualifying match against Johor Darul Ta'zim.
 Rino signed a 2-year extension to his contract with Bengaluru which would keep him at the club until the end of the 2016-17 season.

 Anto played his final match for Bengaluru on 31 May 2017 in an AFC Cup match against Maziya S&RC.
 He came on as an 87th-minute substitute for Sunil Chhetri as Bengaluru won 1–0.